 - We take your privacy very seriously, and we never monetize your Personal Information; we use it to enhance your experience with opportunities like special promotions and offers.

 - During ReadingIQ registration, the only information we may ask you to provide about a child who will be using the Services is the child’s first name (or nickname) and their grade level.

-- Because the security of your personal information is important to us, we only ask for PII when it is reasonably necessary to provide the Services.
+- Because the security of your personal information is important to us, we only ask for PI where it serves a business purpose and try to limit the collection of PI to only what is reasonably necessary to accomplish those purposes.
 We also use commercially reasonable physical, technical, and administrative security measures designed to safeguard all information collected by the Services.

-- Adult Users (as defined below) may contact us or their Educational Institution, when applicable, at any time as described in Section 12 Contact Us, to request that we provide for their review or delete from our records any PII they have provided about Child Users associated with their accounts or that we cease collecting PII from those Child Users.
-For information about when we automatically delete PII due to account cancellation or inactivity, please see Section 7 Account Cancellation and Reactivation; Data Deletion.
+- Adult Users (as defined below) may contact us or their Educational Institution, when applicable, at any time as described in Section 13 Contact Us, to request that we provide for their review or delete from our records any PI they have provided about Child Users associated with their Accounts or that we cease collecting PI from those Child Users.
+For information about when we automatically delete PI due to account cancellation or inactivity, please see Section 7 Account Cancellation and Reactivation; Data Deletion.

 Additional Protections and Information for School and Teacher Accounts

 - If you have access to the Services through a School or Teacher Account, additional privacy protections apply because student personally identifiable information (Student Data) as defined by the Family Educational Rights and Privacy Act (20 U.S.C. § 1232g) and its implementing regulations (34 CFR Part 99) (collectively, FERPA), may be collected through the Services.

 - Student Data will be deleted, or if requested by the Educational Institution, it will be transferred to the Educational Institution within 90 days (or a shorter time frame if required by applicable law) following the termination of the AofL Schools’ agreement with the applicable Educational Institution.